How To Import A Dog From The US Into Canada

 Before The Border:

-Dogs Less Than 8 Months Old
+Dogs Less Than 8 Months Old:

-a.
-A CFIA issued Import Permit
+- A CFIA issued Import Permit.

-- You must apply for and receive the permit prior to arranging transportation for the animal to Canada as CFIA will not issue one if the animal has already arrived at the border
+- You must apply for and receive the permit prior to arranging transportation for the animal to Canada, as CFIA will not issue one if the animal has already arrived at the border.

-- CFIA recommends allowing 30 days for permit processing
+- CFIA recommends allowing 30 days for permit processing.

-b.
-Ensure the dog has all of the necessary vaccinations.
-If the dog is less than 3 months of age it does not need a rabies vaccination
+- If the dog is less than 3 months of age, it does not need to be vaccinated against rabies.

-e.
-The dog must be Microchipped
+- The dog must be Microchipped.

 Dog Over 8 Months Old:

-a.
-Current Rabies vaccination certificate
+- Current Rabies vaccination certificate.

 - The dog must have been older than 3 months at the time of vaccination.